Course

 Assessment

 Given that depression can develop throughout pregnancy, evaluation of each mother needs to start at her first prenatal visit.
-A complete history is needed, including their previous history of depression or bipolar diagnosis.
-Discussion about changes in her body that might affect sleep, moods and increase anxiety should also occur early in the pregnancy.
-The patient should monitor these and let her caregiver know if any of it becomes overwhelming (17).
+A complete history is required, including their previous history of depression, anxiety, or bipolar diagnosis.
+Discussion about changes in her body that might affect sleep and moods should also occur early in the pregnancy (1,4).
+The patient should monitor these and let her caregiver know if any of it becomes overwhelming (1,4).

-Upon admission to the hospital either for labor or any concerns, the admitting nurse should reevaluate the patient for depression symptoms and risk factors, along with any medical problems or medications that might also signal a possible problem with depression.
+Upon admission to the hospital, either for labor or any concerns, the admitting nurse should reevaluate the patient for depression symptoms and risk factors, along with any medical problems or medications that might also signal a possible issue with depression.

 Quiz Questions